vijaybalaji2512/TitanicDataSet/README.md

 # TitanicDataSet
-Working on the dataset and to find  the accuracy of the model
+Working on the dataset and to find the accuracy of the model developed

 Using Random Forest and Logisitic Regression